David-Ryan-Perrin/David-Ryan-Perrin/README.md

 - Employee Attrition Ensemble: A stacked ensemble model which utilizes survival analysis methods to predict employee attrition.
 After training, each employee is assigned an attrition risk score.
 The higher an employees value, the more likely they are to exit the company voluntarily.
 This is very similar to a model I created in my current role, and this example utilizes the IBM attrition dataset.

+- In progress: Recommendation System.
+Utilizes data from Instacart to recommend items to shoppers.

 <!---
 David-Ryan-Perrin/David-Ryan-Perrin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.